 We also cannot bluntly accept all blocks with a version that is higher than the one

 currenlty adopted, since in our implementation every block has a field called

 which is used for storing auxiliary information.
-An attacker could claim she
+An attacker can claim she

 uses a higher version of the protocol and generate a block whose

-would be polluted with meaningless keys.
-If we accepted it, it would bloat
+are polluted with meaningless keys.
+If we accept it, it will bloat